In this guide we will learn how to mount a MinIO server that can be used by multiple users.

 Civo prides itself on being a cloud platform for developers, run by developers who can provide technical support and expert help via Intercom and the Civo community slack.

-- If you want to find out more about Minio, join the Minio Slack workspace
+- If you want to find out more about Minio, join the MinIO Slack workspace

 - Find out what else you can do with Minio